MaxWong03/BGSocial/zongxi.md

-# here is a testing case from Zongxi
+# here is a testing case from Zongxi222